sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/the-gap/the-gap-natural-crags.md

 {.topo .w100}

  A little down the hillside, towards the Lower Quarry, is a flat-faced buttress of around 9m in height.
-The two central routes offer well-protected climbing whilst the aretes are a bolder proposition.
+The two central routes offer well-protected climbing whilst the arêtes are a bolder proposition.
 Good rock throughout with the odd peg runner here and there.
  {.csa}

 **1. First there is a Mountain E4 5c**
-Bold climbing up the rounded arete.
+Bold climbing up the rounded arête.
 A pocket on the left may provide the key.
 {.mt0}

 **2. Trouble at Mill E3 5c *★***